 Romain Cartier, known for his appearances on the show "Recherche Appartement ou Maison" broadcast on M6, is a real estate expert.
 Every week, he shares his advice with the VITRINEMEDIA community on how to improve your role as a real estate agent and optimise your sales.

-Your strong point as a real estate agent is your neutrality and your ability to lead a property visit directly and objectively.
-Although it is in your interest that the property appeals to potential buyers, you have the advantage of knowing precisely the purpose of their search, what they expect from the visit, the reason why they want to buy and what could trigger a real estate crush.
-This is not the case for owners!
+As a real estate agent, your strength lies in your neutrality and your ability to show a property in a direct and objective manner.
+Although it is in your interest that potential buyers like the property, you have the advantage of knowing exactly what they are looking for, what they expect from the visit, why they want to buy and what could trigger a real estate crush.
+This is not the case for homeowners!

-Furthermore, potential buyers will feel freer to ask questions - and sometimes to critice - or to express doubts and to evoke their history if they are not in presence of owners of the property they are visiting.
-It is then up to you to accompany them, to present the rooms objectively, to direct them first and foremost towards the spaces most likely to appeal to them so that they can fully imagine themselves in them and thus consider buying the property.
+Furthermore, potential buyers will feel freer to ask questions - sometimes criticize - express doubts and tell their story if they are not in the presence of the owners of the property they are visiting.
+It is then up to you to accompany them, to present the rooms objectively, to direct them in priority to the areas most likely to please them so that they can fully project themselves and thus consider buying the property.

 On the other hand, give the owners an immediate report once the visit is over!
 Discuss your feelings about the potential buyers, detail what they liked and disliked and discuss with them the next steps in the sale of their property.

 Report back to the owners immediately after the visit.